mrspaceman/my-blog-pages/_drafts/2024-10-01-securing-a-spring-boot-app.md

 the `@Profile` annotation is making sure we **Do Not** use this in production as it is not secure.
 It's fine for tests and running locally so that you can implement and debug code, but it should never be used in production.

-we use the `encode()` function so that the passwords that are stored in memory are encrypted and not stored in cleartext/plaintext.
+we use the `.password(encoder().encode("password2"))` function so that the passwords that are stored in memory are encrypted and not stored in cleartext/plaintext (yes, I know the password is in cleartext in the source code, but we are only using this for development and testing, so yes encoding it in memory is a bit redundant, but it shows the principle that we should encode stored passwords).

 so, we now have two users available for securing our application, but how do we assign users to endpoints?
 For that we will add another function into the `SecurityConfig` class:
 ```java